-An arrow is a directed line segment in a plane; that is, it is a line segment with one endpoint designated as the tail and the other as the tip.
+An arrow is a directed line segment in a plane; that is, it is a line segment with one endpoint designated as the initial point, or tail, and the other as the terminal point, or tip.
 If the arrow starts at A (A is the tail) and ends at B (B is the tip), we see that such an object is determined by the ordered pair of points (A, B).
 Denote this arrow by \widehat{AB} .